Skip to content

 Overview

 Shannot uses a zero-dependency philosophy - pure Python stdlib only.
-Configuration is straightforward:
+Configuration is consolidated into a single config.toml file:

 • MCP Setup - Configuration for Claude Desktop and Claude Code